sphinx-gallery/sphinx-gallery/doc/configuration.rst

 Compressing images
 ==================

-When writing PNG files (the default scraper format), sphinx-gallery can be configured to use ``optipng`` to optimize the PNG file sizes.
+When writing PNG files (the default scraper format), Sphinx-Gallery can be configured to use ``optipng`` to optimize the PNG file sizes.
 Typically this yields roughly a 50% reduction in file sizes, thus reducing the loading time of galleries.
 However, it can increase build